Micah Chapter Seven

 Micah 7:14

-Shepherd your people with your staff, the flock of your inheritance, which lives by itself in a forest, in fertile pasturelands.
-Let them feed in Bashan and Gilead as in days long ago.
+Shepherd your people with your staff, the flock that belongs to you, who live alone, like a forest in the middle of a fertile pasture.
+Let them feed in Bashan and Gil‘ad, as they did in days of old.

 Micah offers up a prayer to God for the return of His rule and His provision.
 He expresses the desire that God's people will once again be abundantly blessed as he speaks of the fertile areas of Bashan and Gilead.